Instituto da Criança com Diabetes

 • Oral health

-• Diabetes at school, at work and in special situations
+• Diabetes in school, at work and in special circumstances

 • Insulin pump therapy